 Where do you usually eat your biscuits?
 On the sofa with a cup of tea?
 At your desk?
 In bed?
 Well on Friday we are heading to Addenbrookes hospital so J can eat his first ever malted milk biscuit!
-It is all part of starting the ‘milk ladder’ to see if he can tolerate small amounts of milk that has been highly heated in baked goods.
+It is called a food challange and is all part of starting the ‘milk ladder’ to see if he can tolerate small amounts of milk that has been highly heated in baked goods.

 If he passes the first step of the milk ladder it not only means we can start to widen his diet but it also dampens some of the fear we live with every day.
 It means we don’t need to worry about him picking up biscuit crumbs at toddler groups and can feel more comfortable with ‘may contain milk’ labels.
 He has multiple other allergies but milk is the hardest to deal with so it would be a major breakthrough in all of our lives.